MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 4. BirthDate
 5. MRN (Identifier)

-In addition to the [Argonaut fields](http://www.fhir.org/guides/argonaut/r2/StructureDefinition-argo-patient.html), for a great user experience we can also read the following field(s):
+In addition to the [Argonaut fields](http://www.fhir.org/guides/argonaut/r2/StructureDefinition-argo-patient.html), for a great user experience, we can also read the following field(s):

 1. Name.Use
 2. Name.Prefix